If like me, you like to take pictures but have no technical understanding of how a camera works, this post is for you!

 I have 4 favourite modes.

-- Intelligent Auto, which I use 80% of the time.
-It’s just soooo good, it detects the scene like a dream and switch seamlessly to the appropriate mode.
+- Intelligent Auto which I use 80% of the time.
+It’s just soooo good, it detects the scene like a dream and switches seamlessly to the appropriate mode.
 The autofocus is also excellent!

 - Scene-Sunset makes everything looks better!
 I use it from golden hour until the sun is gone.
 Also great for sunrises!

 - Scene-Macro because I love shooting details and playing with the focus is really easy.